Fnac Logo

 Fnac Emblem

-The abbreviation, derived from the words Fédération Nationale d’Achats des Cadres, is the main distinguishing mark of the stores’ chain.
-The colored rectangle only complements it and creates a suitable background against which the white letters are visible.
-The square lettering is a popular motif for many companies.
+The abbreviation, derived from the words Fédération Nationale d’Achats des Cadres, is the chain’s main distinguishing mark.
+The colored rectangle only complements it, creating a suitable background for the white letters.
+Square lettering is a popular motif in many companies.
 For example, a similar symbol is used by the international retailer Virgin Megastores and the French telecommunications operator Orange.

 The typeface featured in the logo resembles the Molde Expanded Semi Bold, but the match isn’t 100% accurate.
 Judging by the letters’ appearance, Fnac designers have slightly changed the design, making the curves smoother.
 The original font belongs to the neo-grotesque Molde family.
 It was created in 2017 for the Letritas foundry.
 The inspiration comes from the post-Bauhaus style that originated in Switzerland.